-An LLC operating agreement ensures that courts recognize your limited personal liability.
+An LLC operating agreement can be part of the considerations that courts use to recognize your limited personal liability.

 And that’s especially important for a single-person LLC because if you operate without an operating agreement, your LLC will resemble a sole proprietorship with no limited liability protection.

-In contrast, courts will recognize your limited liability status when you have a formal operating agreement, and you won’t be held accountable for company debts, etc.
+In contrast, courts may recognize your limited liability status when you have a formal operating agreement, and you have a better chance not being held accountable for company debts, etc.

 Sometimes LLC owners, percentage members, and good friends in business disagree.